ryantroll/Hirely-MVP/README.md

 Users and Authentication
 -------------
-Logged in user presented in "$rootScope.currentUser" object when undefined user considered loged out.
+Logged in user presented in "AuthService.currentUser" and "AuthService.currentUserID" object when undefined user considered loged out.
-The $rootScope.currentUse object is used to notify controllars and modify the views accordingly the true securiyt check and login session managment is handled by Firebase SDK so far.
+The above objects used to notify controllars and modify the views accordingly only the true securiyt check and login session managment is handled by Firebase SDK so far.
+AuthService as angular service singelton object will provide the currentUser and currentUserID properties

 Code Location:
 User Registration in www/app/account/registerCtrl.js